jmosouza/discount-ascii-warehouse/STORY.md

 ## 4th hour of work

 - Relative date interval
-- Recording debugging video
+- Record debugging video

 # Day 2

 ## 1st hour of work

-- Testing and refactoring relativeDateInterval and ProductDate
+- Test and refactoring relativeDateInterval and ProductDate
-- Recording testing video
+- Record testing video

+## 2nd hour of work

+- Extract Date.now mock and use in ProductGridItem spec